surniaulula/wpsso/README.md

 <li><a href="https://wordpress.org/plugins/wpsso-tweet-a-quote">WPSSO Tweet a Quote</a> (Free version)</li>
 <li><a href="https://wordpress.org/plugins/wpsso-user-locale">WPSSO User Locale Selector</a> (Free version)</li>
 </ul>

-<p>&ndash; Provides an option to hide the preview of all Pro settings and features.</p>

-<p>&ndash; <em>Fast and coded for performance</em>, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).</p>

-<p>&ndash; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.</p>

-<p>&ndash; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).</p>

 <p>&ndash; Download the Free version from <a href="https://surniaulula.github.io/wpsso/">GitHub</a> or <a href="https://wordpress.org/plugins/wpsso/">WordPress.org</a>.</p>